prisma-labs/graphql-framework-experiment/docs/api/modules/main/exports/logger.md

   Unix timestamp in milliseconds.

 - `pid`
-  The process ID given by the host kernal.
+  The process ID given by the host kernel.

 - `hostname`
   The machine host (`require('os').hostname()`)